 7. Incrementally adjust the length of L1 until the best SWR curve for the 20 meter band centered around 14.2 MHz is observed.
 Be sure to remove the same amount of wire from each side.

-Note: 25’ of RG-8X completed the TL arrangement and the antenna was hoisted to a height where the lower end of the matching ladder line was approximately 3’ above ground.
+Note: 25’ of RG-8X completed the TL arrangement and the antenna was hoisted.
+The lower end of the matching ladder line was situated approximately 3’ above ground.

 KI4PMI describing ZS6BKW construction details